alan7622/Interactive-Lab-Hub/Lab 3/README.md

 **Overall, I think the idea is really cool.**

 **Heather's feedback:**
 **Alan’s idea is simple and useful in everyday life.
 This is the fun implementation of an intellectual furniture.
-However, I didn’t see a video acting out any dialogue.
 I feel like acting out would be more interesting and straightforward.**

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?